wp-plugins/si-contact-form/readme.txt

 After the plugin is activated, you can configure it by selecting the `Captcha options` tab on the `Admin Plugins` page.
 Here is a list of the options:

+1. CAPTCHA on Login Form:    - Enable CAPTCHA on the Login form.(not enabled by default)

-1. CAPTCHA on Register Form: - Enable CAPTCHA on the register form.
+2. CAPTCHA on Register Form: - Enable CAPTCHA on the register form.

-2. CAPTCHA on Comment Form:  - Enable CAPTCHA on the comment form.
+3. CAPTCHA on Comment Form:  - Enable CAPTCHA on the comment form.

-3. CAPTCHA on Comment Form:  - Hide CAPTCHA for registered users (select permission level)
+4. CAPTCHA on Comment Form:  - Hide CAPTCHA for registered users (select permission level)

-4. CAPTCHA on Comment Form:  - CSS class name for CAPTCHA input field on the comment form:
+5. CAPTCHA on Comment Form:  - CSS class name for CAPTCHA input field on the comment form:
 (Enter a CSS class name only if your theme uses one for comment text inputs.
 Default is blank for none.)

-5. Comment Form Rearrange: - Changes the display order of the catpcha input field on the comment form
+6. Comment Form Rearrange: - Changes the display order of the catpcha input field on the comment form.

 == Usage ==

 Once activated, a captcha image and captcha code entry is added to the comment and register forms.
+The Login form captcha is not enabled by default because it might be annoying to users.
+Only enable it if you are having spam problems related to bots automatically logging in

 == Frequently Asked Questions ==